 An applied math course designed to give the student the skill to solve practical "real life" problems encountered in wastewater, drinking water and industrial treatment, as well as wastewater collection and water distribution systems.
-(Prerequisite: Demonstrate competence on college placement exam, MATH089W or POI)

 WWT115W Wastewater Analysis (3 Credits)

 Using the Internet, students will be introduced to basic laboratory safety and gravimetric, spectrophotometric, electrochemical, titrimetric, and microbiological methods.
 The units include instruction on the laboratory procedures for microscopic, coliform, BOD5, COD, ammonia, grease and oil, chlorine and solids analysis.
 Along with reading assignments from the text, the course is enhanced with up-to-date photographs, interactive exercises, and online links.